 |Processing of grant agreements for successful applicants once DFAT’s 2014-2015 Financial Year funding is allocated||July 2014|

 * Applications can only be submitted online via the link above.

 The online application system is operational until the closing date at the time indicated above.
 Late entries will not be accepted.
 We recommend applicants not wait until the last day to submit their application.

 Frequency of AKF Grant Funding Rounds

 Generally, the AKF Secretariat will conduct one major grant round each financial year, advertised on the AKF website.
-Only if further funding becomes available, then a subsequent ‘intersessional’ grant round* may be held within the financial year, and also advertised on the AKF website.
+Applications will be received February-April for projects in the following financial year.
+Only if further funding becomes available, then a subsequent 'intersessional' grant round may be held within the financial year, also advertised on the AKF website.